MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 The efficiency of the Bayesian Optimization algorithm stems from the use of Bayes Theorem to direct the search of the global optima by updating prior beliefs about the state of the objective function in light of new observations made by sampling or choosing the next point to evaluate as a potential candidate of the optima.
 For those new to the world of Bayes Theorem, I have written up a summary that can be found [here](https://nbviewer.org/github/MokoSan/FSharpAdvent_2020/blob/main/BayesianInferenceInF%23.ipynb#Bayes-Theorem) as a part of my previous advent submission.

-To elaborate just a bit more here (there is a section below under [Gaussian Processes](#gaussian-processes) that covers the model most commonly used for this purpose of approximating the objective function), we choose a surrogate model that helps us with approximating the objective function that's initialized based on some prior information and is updated as and when we sample or observe new data points and with each subsequent iteration, we are constructing a posterior distribution that is more closely representative of the actual objective function whose form can be an unknown.
+To elaborate just a bit more here (there is a section below under [Gaussian Processes](#gaussian-processes) that covers the model most commonly used for this purpose of approximating the objective function), we choose a surrogate model that helps us with approximating the objective function that's initialized based on some prior information and is updated as and when we sample or observe new data points.
+Subsequently with each iteration, we construct a posterior distribution that is incorporative of the previously observed data points with the expectation that over time it more closely represents the actual objective function which, as mentioned before, can be a black-box function.

 ### What are some of the disadvantages of the Bayesian Optimization Algorithm?